The Dead Sea

 Ein Gedi Nature Trails- highly recommended

-There are endless trails in The Dead Sea area, yet most people choose the Nahal David trail.
+There are many trails in The Dead Sea area, yet most people choose the Nahal David trail as it is the easiest.
 It begins by the Dead Sea, and moves into the mountains, winding up into the hills passing several beautiful water falls and pools.
-Swimming is permitted in all these pools.
-The more adventurous can bring sandals along and follow the trail in the water.
-The scenery is wonderful, and the experience unforgettable.
+The trail is suitable for people of all ages.Swimming is permitted in all these pools and it is recommended to wear Crocks or sandals.
+The scenery is breathtaking.
 The Nahal Arugot trail is for the fitter tourists, and some trails can take up to 6 hours.
 Take plenty of water, and always wear a hat.
-There is a small fee to enter ( about 4 dollars), but it is worth every cent.

 A fascinating archeological find was discovered in The Caves Of Qumran in 1947.
-A Bedouin shepherd stumbled upon what turned out to be the oldest biblical documents ever found.
-The Dead Sea Scrolls trace the history and daily lives of the mystical Essenes, a Jewish sect that fled Jerusalem 2000 years ago.
-The scrolls, initially discovered in clay jars now have a resting place at The Israel Museum in Jerusalem.
-Excavations at the site offer an insight into the life of this ancient culture.
+A Bedouin shepherd stumbled upon what turned out to be the oldest biblical documents ever found. - The Dead Sea Scrolls .The scrolls, initially discovered in clay jars can now be found at The Israel Museum in Jerusalem.

 Dead Sea Scrolls Links: